wp-plugins/db-toolkit/readme.txt

 5. modal dialog input forms

 == Changelog ==

+= 0.2.2.15 =
+    - Build in the new list template system.
+    - fixed the email fieldtype to send the new data on update and not the previous.

 = 0.2.2.14 =
     - Fixed a joining problem that created duplicate fields if joining multiple fields to the same table.